-Liquidity risk is the risk that cash is not available when it is needed, that ineffective management of liquidity creates additional unbudgeted costs, and that the Council's business and service objectives will be thereby compromised.
+Liquidity risk is the risk that cash is not available when it is needed, that ineffective management of liquidity creates additional unbudgeted costs, and that the Council's business and service objectives will therefore be compromised.

-2.1 Cash flow and cash Balances The Council will aim for effective cash flow forecasting and monitoring of cash balances and will maintain a rolling 12 month cash flow forecast.
+2.1 Cash flow and cash Balances The Council will aim for effective cash flow forecasting and monitoring of cash balances, will maintain a rolling 3-month cash flow forecast and is developing longer forecast through the TM CSL system.
 The Treasury Team shall seek to optimise the balance held in the Council's main bank accounts at the close of each working day in order to minimise the amount of bank overdraft interest payable or maximise the amount of interest that can be earned.
-In order to achieve the maximum return from investments, a daily cash balance of \pm - £50,000 is the objective for the Council's bank account.
+In order to achieve the maximum return from investments, the target for the Council's bank account daily cash balance is up to £50,000 in, with a maximum limit of a £500,000 credit balance.